jk11demo/COMP5202/content/Toolbox/first-git-commit.md

 5) To open this folder in vscode, type in `code .`

-This will open vscode with this folder as your context.
+This command will open vscode with this folder as your context.

 > Tip: If you want to create a new file in this folder at the same time you can type in
-`code name-of-your-file.extention` <br> Try typing in `code index.html` from the terminal
+`code name-of-your-file.extension` <br> Try typing in `code index.html` from the terminal

-6) In the main area you can type something in, since you created an **html** file type in `!` followed by the `<TAB>` Key.
-Don't worry about what it means, it is just a basic website template.
+6) In the editor section, you can type something in, since you created an **HTML** file type in `!` followed by the `<TAB>` Key.
+Don't worry about what it means; it is just a basic website template.

 You will notice that the file symbol has a blue circle with a number one in it, this means you have one file that has not been saved.